Agree with our rating?

 Variable Merchant Account Contract Terms

-North American Bancard’s merchant account rates and fees vary from one merchant to the next based on a variety of factors, including each merchant’s business type, processing volume, and especially the agent setting up the account.
+North American Bancard’s merchant account rates and fees vary from one merchant to the next based on a variety of factors, including each business; type, processing volume, and especially the agent setting up the account.
 The company states its standard contract rate begins at 1.69% while offering a pay-as-you-go rate of 2.69%.
 Despite this, the company lists their rates as being as low as 0.29% on their website.
-Merchants should be wary of company advertising deceptive rates as low as this.
+Business owners should be wary of company advertising deceptive rates as low as this.
 In addition to deceptive rates, merchant reviews reflect that the company charges an expensive monthly charge to lease point-of-sale equipment through them.
 It should be noted that most credit card terminals can be purchased for under $500.
 Non-cancellable, long-term leases mean a merchant can pay thousands for that same equipment making them a contract term to avoid.

 Virtual Terminal and Payment Gateway Pricing

 In addition to its storefront payment processing services, this processor also dedicates a portion of its website to advertising its virtual terminal and payment gateway services.
 According to its website, the company offers 8 gateway options, including Authorize.Net and USAePay.
-Pricing will depend on which gateway a merchant utilizes.
+Pricing will depend on which gateway a business utilizes.
 Additional rates and fees, including gateway fees, technical support fees, batch fees, and additional transaction rates typically apply to these e-commerce services.

 Liquidated Damages Cancellation Fees